nest/nest-simulator/doc/userdoc/contribute/code_review_guidelines.rst

 1. pull request titles match the actual content of the PR and be adequate for the release notes
-1. pull request titles are complete sentences that start with an upper-case, present tense verb and end without punctuation
+1. pull request titles are complete sentences that start with an upper-case, present-tense verb and end without punctuation
 1. pull requests are assigned to projects and properly and completely labeled
 1. all discussions are settled and all conversations are marked as